TilmanGriesel/qt-creator-meridian/README.md

-# qt-creator-meridian
+# Qt Creator Meridian Theme
-A dark color scheme for Qt Creator 4.x
+A dark color scheme for Qt Creator

 I developed this theme while working with Qt Creator for a few years.
-It suits my needs and taste and I want to share it with the world now.
-Please note that it is made for Qt Creator 4.
+It suits my needs and taste and I want to share it with the world.

 ----